voceconnect/multi-post-thumbnails/readme.txt

 == Changelog ==

+= 1.5 =

+* Add support for using new media modal chooser in WordPress 3.5.
+Versions prior to 3.5 will continue to work using the old style media popup.
+NOTE: The modal chooser used in 3.5 means that the post thumbnail addition/removal will not take effect until the post is saved.
+This is a change from the old style media popup that used ajax to save/remove post thumbnails.

 = 1.4 =

 * Add a context parameter to the thickbox opener to narrow down the selection in the media upload tabs to the one being set/viewed (props kevinlangleyjr) which reduces clutter when many thumbnails are registered.
 Refactor js to use an object (props markparolisi).